Kirkus Reviews, the leading book recommendation site in America, have

 * * *

-I’ve had two amazing reviews of Brixton Nights by two
+I’ve had four amazing reviews of Brixton Nights by four

 highly respected book review companies.
 Read them here